5 Simple ways to Help your Flowers live their BEST LIFE!

-This post is for all out fellow peony lovin’ gals!
-A few weeks ago we had the opportunity to host an amazing spring arrangement workshop with the incredible Rachelle of Flowers By Willows in a stunning, brand new Parkwood Master Builder show home out in Riverside of St. Albert.
+This post is for all out fellow flower lovin’ gals!
+Peonies, Tulips, Garden roses- you name ’em!
+When we treat ourselves to fresh cut florals we want them to last, amiright??
+Last year we hosted an amazing spring arrangement workshop with the incredible Rachelle of Flowers by Willows, in a stunning, brand new Parkwood Master Builder show home in Riverside of St. Albert.
 It was such a fun evening and we learnt a TON of useful tips and tricks that we have already put to use- and had great success with!

 Can we talk about how amaze this KITCHEN is?
 When can we move in???